trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/BatchApexRecipes.md

 ---
 ## Methods
-### `public Database start(Database context)`
+### `public Database.QueryLocator start(Database.BatchableContext context)`

 This method is required by the Batchable interface.
 It's responsible for identifying the records that will be affected Your start method can either return a QueryLocator or an Iterable (List) The records identified here will be made available to the execute method below, in batches of up to 200 records at a time.

 #### Parameters